Different courses have different application methods. Click below to see how to apply for your chosen course

 Once we have your application we will send you an acknowledgement usually by text or email.
 We don’t usually start interviewing until January, however, popular courses may interview before then.

-All applicants are invited to attend an interview, which usually takes place at college.
-Interviews can either be individual or part of group activities.
+All applicants are invited to attend an assessment and/or interview, which usually takes place at college.
+This can either be individual or part of group activities.

-Your interview letter will explain to you what your interview will involve.
+Your letter will explain to you what your assessment and/or interview will involve.

-If you cannot attend the interview at the set date, please contact us so we can rearrange your interview to a more suitable date.
+If you cannot attend the set date, please contact us so we can rearrange your interview to a more suitable date.

 Applying for part time courses